 - Install the AWS CLI to your system.
 For more information, see Installing or updating the latest version of the AWS CLI.

-Run the AWS CLI to download your files from a Cisco-managed S3 bucket to your local directory.
+You can run the AWS CLI to download your files from a Cisco-managed S3 bucket to your local directory.
 To run the AWS CLI command in test mode (without syncing files), use the

 AWS CLI command syntax: